Frequently Asked Questions about the Summit and Answers

 Where can I find out about the speakers’ books and resources?

-Have a look at our Summit booklist, which is hosted by Amazon.co.uk.
+Have a look at our Summit booklist.

 Why are you running this Summit?